hippke/tls/README.md

 python setup.py install
 ```

 If the command `python` does not point to Python 3 on your machine, you can try to replace the last line with `python3 setup.py install`.
 If you don't have `git` on your machine, you can find installation instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+TLS also runs on Python 2, but without multi-threading.

 Dependencies: